annotation/stam/docs/api-proposal.md

 ## Names and conventions

-* All methods that return multiple items (such as `find_*`) return iterators (though for Python those will be consumed to lists before returning).
+* All methods that return multiple items return iterators (though for Python those will be consumed to lists before returning).
 In this document such return types are just denoted as `[T]`.
-* The name of the function should give a fair indication of what is returned.
+* The name of the function should give a fair indication of what is returned and what is passed.
-* Some of the longer named functions `find_annotations_by_*` are needed as auxiliary functions anyway and may just as well be exposed in the public API.
-They're typically less used than the shorter variants.
 * In the Rust implementation, almost all return types are wrapped in `ResultItem<>`.
 Wherever I mention an implementation for `T` here or a result type `T` here, I mean `ResultItem<T>`.
 This distinguishes the high-level API from the low-level one. `TextSelection` needs special treatment and is wrapped as `ResultTextSelection` instead.

 ## Identifiers

-### trait PublicIdentifier

 Implemented on all types that *may* have a public identifier (implemented for `ResultItem<T>`):

 ```
 id() -> Option<str>
 ```

-### trait PrivateIdentifier

 Implemented on all types that have an internal identifier (implemented for `ResultItem<T>`):